chinhonnang0000/intermod/README.md

 For example if Tantria "works" again, minimum 3 tiers and 10 missions will be added.
 Each will be more overpowered than the last.
 - Things are added to make the mod playable (intm_main).
 They will be OP in higher tiers.

-Last done :: fixing some error caused by requiring script that does not exist thagt resulting in all planets becomes asteroid generators
+Last done :: DIOREMOD: medFGnd 5.

 #current affairs: Deletes once completed.
 - Re-including Exhiber.